anchore-oss-update-bot/oss-docs/content/docs/guides/sbom/getting-started.md

 Check out [installation guide]({{< relref "/docs/installation/syft" >}}) for full list of official and community-maintained packaging options.

-## Display the contents of a public container image
+## Find packages within a container image

-Run `syft` against a small container image, which will be pulled from DockerHub.
-The output will be a simple human-readable table.
+Run `syft` against a small container image; the output will be a simple human-readable table of the installed packages found:

 ```
 syft alpine:latest
 ```

-The output will look similar to the following table.

 ```
 NAME                    VERSION      TYPE